-Marjorie S. Sirridge, M.D., has long recognized the benefits of exchange and collaboration in medical education and practice.
-She has launched initiatives to help teachers learn from their students, and to improve opportunities for women in medicine to the benefit of their colleagues and patients.
-As an exemplar of her own philosophy she is also proud to serve as a role model for physicians who balance family life with a demanding career.
+Marjorie S. Sirridge, M.D., recognized the benefits of exchange and collaboration in medical education and practice.
+She launched initiatives to help teachers learn from their students, and to improve opportunities for women in medicine to the benefit of their colleagues and patients.
+As an exemplar of her own philosophy she proudly served as a role model for physicians who balance family life with a demanding career.

 In 1944 Dr. Sirridge graduated first in her class from the University of Kansas School of Medicine.
 During her post-graduate work Dr. Sirridge was informed that it was not acceptable to become pregnant while completing the residency program, so she dropped out of medicine for a time.
 When she later returned to medicine she specialized in hematology.
 Her book, Laboratory Evaluation of Hemostasis and Thrombosis, first published in 1967, has already gone through three editions.

 As one of the founding faculty members of the University of Missouri-Kansas City (UMKC) School of Medicine, Dr. Sirridge has taught medical philosophy to countless students since the school was established in 1971.
 Unlike most medical schools, UMKC combines undergraduate and medical programs to fully integrate the humanities, liberal arts, basic science, and clinical medicine throughout its six-year curriculum.
 A key component of the school's new model of medical education was incorporating early and continuing contact between students and a team of clinician-scholars called docents.
 One of the schools three original docents, Dr. Sirridge explained that the best patient care occurs when the health professionals themselves work as partners.
 This partnership includes the senior physician, the junior physician, and the student physician, and each teaches and is taught by the other.